-In September 2016, the Special Rapporteur on Freedom of Religion or Belief hosted a workshop on "Religion and Religious Freedom in International Diplomacy."
+Belief hosted a workshop on "Religion and Religious Freedom in International Diplomacy."
 This event was held in collaboration with the World Council of Churches and the Finnish Ecumenical Council.264 This workshop was followed by a "panel discussion on 'Religion and Religious Freedom in International Diplomacy' during the 33rd Session of the UN Human Rights Council."
-265 to provide constructive feedback to the given country cil or the General Assembly."
-These visits include meetings with government officials, civil society representatives, religious communities, and other individuals who are interested in or affected by the manand report to the Coundate.266
+265

 Formal country visits also make up a fundamental activity of the mandate of the Special Rapporteur.
-"The Special Rapporteur undertakes country visits to get an in-depth understanding of specific contexts and practices and
+"The Special Rapporteur undertakes country visits to get an in-depth understanding records of UN Member States".268